freqtrade/freqtrade/docs/includes/protections.md

 #### Stoploss Guard

 `StoplossGuard` selects all trades within a `lookback_period` (in minutes), and determines if the amount of trades that resulted in stoploss are above `trade_limit` - in which case trading will stop for `stop_duration`.
+This applies across all pairs, unless `only_per_pair` is set to true, which will then only look at one pair at a time.

 ```json
 "protections": [